Kasui92/omarell/README.md

 ## Key Features

-- **All Omakub benefits**: the base is Omakub and that remains, with a few more updates and a few less default apps
+- **All Omakub benefits...**: the base is Omakub and that remains, solid and proven
+- **...with Omarchy approach**: With the philosophy and vibes of Omarchy, in its themes and in the way of managing the desktop.
 - **Lightweight base installation**: minimal core setup without suggested applications (most are optional) and initial theme selection
 - **Updated menu system**: reorganized, cleaned up, and enhanced system menus for better organization and usability
+- **A CLI for terminal people**: it's still based on the Menu, but without the effort of interaction.
+Clean and simple.
-- **Enhanced GNOME customizations**: additional desktop tweaks and interesting enhancements, like GDM background sync and consistency fixes
+- **Enhanced GNOME customizations**: additional desktop tweaks and interesting enhancements, like GDM background sync, Forge Extension for a WM desktop and consistency fixes
 - **No Snaps!**: removed snap and replaced all applications with Flatpak or from sources

 ## Documentation